Density of Ch\^atelet surfaces failing the Hasse principle: Introduction

 In \S \ref{s:lower-upper} we shall build on \S \ref{s:S-global} to establish the following asymptotic formula for the density of surfaces which provide counter-examples to the Hasse principle.

 \begin{theorem} Let $\ve>0$.
 There exists $\tau_{\mathrm{Br}}>0$ such that

 \end{theorem}

 It follows from Theorems \ref{t:M-local} and \ref{thm2} that $N_{\mathrm{glob}}(P)$ satisfies the asymptotic behaviour predicted by Poonen and Voloch \cite{PV} for Fano hypersurfaces.
 Moreover, once coupled with Theorem \ref{c:cor1}, Theorem \ref{thm2} shows that 83.3\% of the elements of $\cM$ are soluble over $\QQ$.
-It should be stressed, moreover, that our argument provides a completely explicit algorithm for determining whether or not a given Ch\^atelet surface $X_{a,b,c,d}$ of the form \eqref{eq:surface} gives a counter-example to the Hasse principle, without explicitly needing to work with elements of $\Br(X_{a,b,c,d})/\Br(\QQ)$.
+It should be stressed that our argument provides a completely explicit algorithm for determining whether or not a given Ch\^atelet surface $X_{a,b,c,d}$ of the form \eqref{eq:surface} gives a counter-example to the Hasse principle, without explicitly needing to work with elements of $\Br(X_{a,b,c,d})/\Br(\QQ)$.

-\begin{ack} The authors are grateful to Professors Colliot-Th\'el\`ene and Fouvry for suggesting this problem to us, to Pierre Le Boudec for comments on an earlier draft and to Tim Dokchitser for help with verifying numerically the proof of Lemma \ref{lem:tau-2}.
+\begin{ack} The authors are grateful to Jean-Louis Colliot-Th\'el\`ene and \'Etienne Fouvry for suggesting this problem to us, to Pierre Le Boudec and the anonymous referee for comments on an earlier draft and to Tim Dokchitser for help with verifying numerically the proof of Lemma \ref{lem:tau-2}.
 While working on this paper the first author was supported by an {\em IUF Junior} and {\em ANR project (PEPR)}, while the second author was supported by {\em ERC grant} 306457. \end{ack}